What does Gravity Forms Google Sheets do?

 Edits to your entries can automatically sync to your Google Sheets.
 Rows for trashed or spammed entries are automatically removed.

-- Create new or map to existing sheets.
+- Create new or map to existing spreadsheets.

-Send data to existing sheets or create a completely new sheet specific to your form.
+Send data to existing spreadsheets or create a completely new spreadsheet specific to your form.

 - Security first.